Jason2Brownlee/blog/content/posts/gym-for-all-the-skills-that-llms-are-eating.md

 What does "being yoked" mean here?
 Encyclopedic memory of methods and papers?
 Like an academic?
 Na, a kaggle grandmaster?
 A deepmind/openai/anthropic staffer?
 I dunno.

-Maybe, we could pull ideas from recent (hot) papers and ask for critique or implementation or similar.
+Maybe, we could pull ideas from recent (hot) papers and ask for critiques or implementations or similar.
 It's hard to find the balance of "we're doing a workout" and "we're doing work-work".

 This would be more fun and more current.
 Staying on top of things is impossible, and this might keep things fun in the losing battle.